jriveramerlatx/EDAforNotifications/readme.md

 # Project Description: EDAforNotification
-The project is about a notification system for users who are subscribed to some event categories.
+A notification system for users who are subscribed to some event categories.

 The idea behind this is to create an Event Driven Architecture.